PittOrgoChem/Delay-Flights-in-the-US/README.md

 ```
 ## Data

 A master dataset comprising flight delay information exclusive for the United States during the period of 2014-2018, was assembled after manually downloading the corresponding files from the United States Department of Transportation website (Bureau of Transportation Statistics, https://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp?pn=1).
+The corresponding files can be found in this repository along with the Jupyter Notebook containing all the code employed to transform and analyze the data.
+The .csv files contain information about flight delays in the United States aggregated by year, month, airline/carrier, and airport.
+The list below gives the dimensions of each of the files mentioned.

+- 2014.csv: 13980 rows and 22 columns
+- 2015.csv: 13528 rows and 22 columns
+- 2016.csv: 12217 rows and 22 columns
+- 2017.csv: 12518 rows and 22 columns
+- 2018.csv: 20231 rows and 22 columns
+- delayed_flights.ipynb: Jupyter Notebook containing code and analysis

 After storing each separate file in a working directory, a list of files was created and a loop used to read and append the data to a dataframe named 'df_master'.
 The raw data is presented aggregated by year, month, airline/carrier, and airport, and other feautures related to flight operations, cancellations, and delays.
 A more detailed description of the available features is presented below:

 - 'year': year
 - 'month': month